rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ```

 ##### Choosing Scopes
-Your application may request read or write access to specific types of users’ GitHub data.
+Our application may request read or write access to specific types of users’ GitHub data.

--	Read access allows your app to look at data.
+-	Read access allows our app to look at data.
--	Write access allows your app to change data.
+-	Write access allows our app to change data.

-When users authenticate, GitHub lets them know what type of data your applications wants to access and what type of access to that data your application is requesting.
+When users authenticate, GitHub lets them know what type of data our application wants to access and what type of access to that data our app is requesting.

 >**Note**:
-> Normally, users will grant scopes identical to what you request, but remember that they can always choose to refuse or modify the type of access allowed; make sure you handle errors accordingly.
+> Normally, users will grant scopes identical to what we request, but remember that they can always choose to refuse or modify the type of access allowed; make sure to handle errors accordingly.

 Scope Name         | Description
 -------------------|-------------